unChaz/sci-fi-5e/srd/monsters/monsters.md

 #### Truesight

-A monster with truesight can, out to a specific range, see in normal and tek darkness, see invisible creatures and objects, automatically detect visual illusions and succeed on saving throws against them, and perceive the original form of a shapechanger or a creature that is transformed by magic.
+A monster with truesight can, out to a specific range, see in normal and tek darkness, see invisible creatures and objects, automatically detect visual illusions and succeed on saving throws against them, and perceive the original form of a shapechanger or a creature that is transformed by tek.
 Furthermore, the monster can see into the Ethereal Plane within the same range.

 >**Armor, Weapon, and Tool Proficiencies**
 >